jiyeow/jy_project/README.md

 - The median conecntrations of NOx and TN were similar in base and event flow samples at both catchments,
 - The minor differences were not significant. <br>

 Table 2: Median of analyte concentrations of base flow and event flow samples (2015-2018) at each catchment.
-The alphabet annotations represent the significant difference between catchments.
+The alphabet annotations represent the significant difference between catchments. <br>
 |Sample Type | Catchment | DRP    | TP     | TSS    | NOx    | TN     |
 | ---------- |:---------:| ------:| ------:| ------:| ------:| ------:|
 |Base        | 11        | 0.003 b| 0.035 a| 15.8 a | 26.9 a | 29.0 a |